 The corresponding author must ensure that a manuscript is read and approved by all authors prior to submission.

-Contributors who do not meet the criteria above should not be listed as authors.
+Contributors who do not meet all 4 criteria for authorship above should not be listed as authors.
 Guest or honorary authorship is not permitted.

-Those who do not qualify for an authorship may be acknowledged individually or together as a group under a single heading with “Acknowledgements” the on the title page.
+Those who do not qualify for authorship may be acknowledged individually or together as a group under the single heading, “Acknowledgements,” on the title page.
 Examples of activities that do not qualify a contributor for authorship are acquisition of funding, general supervision of a research group, or general administrative support and writing assistance, technical editing, language editing, and proofreading.

 Conflict of Interest and Sources of Funding